 Let go of what doesn’t feel good or isn’t working

 You don’t have to be on all platforms and there is nothing wrong with accepting that something isn’t working for you.
 Simply focus on the social media platforms that seem to click for you and your business, and be willing to let go of the others.
 By trying to be everywhere, you may be watering down your message.

 I must add that it’s not a good idea to build your business entirely on a social media platform.
 These sites are not owned by you, and their terms could change at any moment.
 While they’re a fabulous tool for building community, your end goal should always be to get your followers OFF of social media and onto a platform that you own – like your email list or website.
 This is ensuring that if one of these platforms goes away, you can still contact your most loyal fans.

 So, focusing on one or two platforms, and using them to build your email list or get people on the phone with you is the way to go!

 The best way to embrace social media is to learn the ins and outs of the platforms.
 Half the stress caused by managing social media for your business is not knowing if you are doing it right!
 Investing some time in understanding the differences and similarities between the platforms, how they work and how best to use them efficiently can alleviate the “I’m not sure what to do” stress of it all!

 Once you’ve taken the time to understand the inner workings of the different sites, you can make an educated decision about which ones are worth your time and which ones are not.

 If you’re ready to commit to learning social media platforms for your business, I have something for you!
 I’m building a membership program to be your support system as you tackle promoting your business online.
 My goal is to be your cheerleader, to provide regular updated educational trainings and support for you.
 You can do this!
 You just need a buddy.
-Join the waiting list and I’ll let you know when the doors are open!
+Join us!